The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Stage 3: Do

-In practice, the "Do" stage involves several overlapping activities.
+In practise, the "Do" stage involves several overlapping activities.
 Scaffolding within lessons needs to be adjusted to match the plan.
 Resources may need to be prepared in advance: visual timetables, word mats, sentence frames, concrete manipulatives.
-The pupil's seating position, grouping arrangements and access to quiet spaces may need to change.
+The learner's seating position, grouping arrangements and access to quiet spaces may need to change.

 One of the most important aspects of "Do" is consistency.
 An intervention delivered three times in one week and then forgotten for a fortnight is not an intervention.
 It is a good intention.
 If timetabling or staffing makes consistent delivery difficult, that is information the SENCo needs to know about, because it will affect the outcomes at review.